Web Design

 1. Modularity

-Build everything in blocks—components for UI, content types for CMS, functions for services.
+Build everything in blocks—components for UI, content types for CMS, functions for services—in a scalable manner.
 These can be reused, rearranged, and replaced independently.

 2. Flexibility & Extensibility